openebs/openebs/documentation/source/install/install_usecases.rst

 -------------
 Prerequisites include the following:

-* A fully configured Kubernetes cluster (versions 1.6.3/4/6 and 1.7.0 have been tested) with kube master and at least one kube minion.
+* A fully configured Kubernetes cluster (versions 1.6.3/4/6 and 1.7.0 have been tested) with kube master and at least one kube node.
 This maybe created on cloud platforms like GKE, on-premise virtual machines (vagrant/VMware/Hyper-V) or bare-metal boxes.

 **Note:**

-    * OpenEBS recommends using a 3-node cluster, with one master and two minions.
-This aids in creating storage replicas on separate minion nodes and is helpful in maintaining redundancy and data availability.
+    * OpenEBS recommends using a 3-node cluster, with one master and two nodes.
+This aids in creating storage replicas on separate nodes and is helpful in maintaining redundancy and data availability.

     * If you are using gcp, view the appendix in this section for additional steps to set up cluster administration context and use it.